Aoldri/anomaly-definitions/README.md

 # Anomaly Definitions
 Definition files for LUA scripting in [S.T.A.L.K.E.R.
 Anomaly 1.5.2](https://www.moddb.com/mods/stalker-anomaly/downloads/stalker-anomaly-151-to-152), using [sumneko/lua-language-server](https://github.com/sumneko/lua-language-server).

-At the moment, this covers the exported functions, classes, and namespaces from `lua_help.script`.
-There are plans to include other `.script` files, but they will come with the time, because they need to be hardcoded in a file somewhere.
+This provides annotations for the functions, classes, and namespaces for various scripts (listed below).

 This also allows the language server to (hopefully) recognise classes in the form of:
 ```lua